 By and large, it doesn’t matter if you study your clients in strict accordance with the Design Thinking methodology, or start frantically inviting them for in-depth interviews for an hour and a half in the office.
 It is important that you basically communicate with your target audience.

-No approach will give you instant results, but with constant and long-term use, any of them will lead to a paradigm shift in your attitude towards the product.
+No approach will give you instant results, but with constant and long-term use, any of them will lead to a paradigm shift in your attitude toward the product.
 Start communicating with customers and your product will transform.

 The beauty of communicating with clients is that even if you go to clients with a specific question about functionality, usability, etc., you may not get an answer to it, but you will definitely get a lot of useful feedback, some of which you did not even know.